 After this calculated period of teaching my body how to transport oxygen and nutrients in its new paradigm (which lasted about three weeks) I launched into the most productive athletic performance period I've experienced yet running two ultras and sending my rock project while six to ten weeks pregnant.

 I hope these anecdotes and tips allow other moms-to-be to fully take advantage of their glorious ten months of natural, legal blood doping.
-With a little patience, pregnancy is a boon to training that I am only beginning to discover.
+With a little patience, pregnancy is the greatest performance-enhancing drug known to man.